mango-tech/PageIndicatorView/README.md

 All the `piv_` attributes here are specific for `PageIndicatorView` so you can customise it as you want with attributes - pretty handy.

 But what is more important here is  `app:piv_viewPager="@id/viewPager"`.
-What it actually do is catch up your `ViewPager` and automatically handles all the event's to selected the right page - so you don't need to call `setSelection` method on your own.
+What it actually do is catch up your `ViewPager` or `ViewPager2` and automatically handles all the event's to selected the right page - so you don't need to call `setSelection` method on your own.

 Another handy options here that works with your `ViewPager` as a whole is `app:piv_dynamicCount="true"` and ` app:piv_interactiveAnimation="true"`